madhuri-15/66DaysOfData/#01/README.md

 **Approach**

-We need to find current salary of each employee, So we start with looking at entire data from table.
+We need to find the current salary of each employee, So we start by looking at the entire data from a table.

 ```
 SELECT *